threelogy/threelogy.github.io/_video/sde/emman--paula--sde.md

 So, to our beautiful bride Paula and equally handsome balladeer Emman, Congratulations and Best Wishes.
 Cheers!!! :)

-For bookings, send us an email or call us at +63 2 4344428
+For bookings, send us an email at: inquiry@threelogyvideo.com

-Email: inquiry@threelogyvideo.com

 Thank you for watching! :)